 815 E 6th Ave., (509) 962-7211

 The Kittitas Valley Memorial Pool and Fitness Center is open with modified hours and programming.

 PARKS (open space and outdoor facilities)

-Irene Rinehart Riverfront Park is open to pedestrians.
-The access road remains closed.
+Irene Rinehart Riverfront Park is open.
 Other outdoor park facilities and the off-leash dog parks are OPEN.

 STAN BASSETT YOUTH CENTER